 Virginia is requesting the full 2% available and allowed of the Small System Technical Assistance funding.
-VDH will reserve any the remaining funds for use in future grants.

 - a.
 Funding is provided to support six part-time data entry positions and three inspector positions to cover transient non-community waterworks. - b.
 Funding is provided for routine travel and for lab equipment and supplies for training classes.